 Our office receives calls, walk-ins or emails regarding pollution complaints.
 We don't go looking for any pollution issues; we have to be informed by the citizens of Wayne County about any concern of potential pollution problems.
-We do not fine anyone, we offer assistance and recommendations!
+We do not fine or charge anyone, we offer assistance and recommendations!
 We like to keep this at the local level: meaning we want to work with you and not have the Ohio Department of Agriculture (ODA) or the Ohio Environmental Protection Agency (OEPA) get involved.
 Nevertheless, depending on the situation at hand, sometimes these agencies will have to be contacted.

 We want to work with you in solving any issues here at the Wayne SWCD office.